How are Christians in particular being persecuted in countries like Syria where there is unrest throughout the country?

 How is the methodology developed?

-The methodology is based off of an expert questionnaire that is organized around the five main spheres of life.
+The methodology is based off of an expert questionnaire.
 A full explanation of the methodology is available on the website.

 Are these the only countries where Christians are persecuted?